-In order to be able to utilise the LA's ability to reclaim VAT on expenditure relating to nonbusiness activity, schools will need to submit a quarterly return to the Schools Finance Team.
-Schools experiencing cashflow difficulties, may submit monthly returns where this has been agreed with the Schools Finance Team.
-All amounts so reclaimed will be passed back to the school.
+In order to be able to utilise the LA's ability to reclaim VAT on expenditure relating to non-business activity, schools will need to submit a monthly return to the Schools Finance Team.
+All amounts reclaimed will be passed back to the school.